-The Fund has issued 3,469 redeemable class A preference shares, which are listed on the Bermuda Stock Exchange (BSX).
+The Fund has listed 10,000 class A non-voting redeemable preference shares on the Bermuda Stock Exchange (BSX), of which 3,469 shares have been issued.

 The objective of the Fund is to achieve excellent absolute returns on its investment capital as well as to preserve this capital in times of declining markets.